hattipjs/hattip/readme.md

 - ✅ Vercel Serverless Functions
 - ✅ Vercel Edge Functions
 - ✅ Netlify Functions
-- 🚧 Netlify Edge Functions
+- ✅ Netlify Edge Functions
 - 🚧 Deno
+- 🚧 Service Workers

 Adapters let you run HatTip on any platform.
 Here's how you can use HatTip with Node.js: